-- 1a The students stood up when the tutor came in. - 1b The students were standing up when the tutor came in. - 2a At quarter past ten, we finished our tutorial. - 2b At quarter past ten, we were finishing our tutorial. - 3a They were having lunch when we arrived. - 3b They had lunch when we arrived. - 4a She was making a film about a group of students.4b She made a film about a group of students.
+- 1a The students stood up when the tutor came in.
+The students stood up immediately after the tutor came in the classroom. - 1b The students were standing up when the tutor came in.
+The students were already standing up when the tutor came into the classroom. - 2a At quarter past ten, we finished our tutorial.
+At quarter past ten, the tutorial finished completely. - 2b At quarter past ten, we were finishing our tutorial.
+At quarter past ten, the tutorial was in the process of finishing. - 3a They were having lunch when we arrived.
+When we arrived, they were in the process of having lunch. - 36 They had lunch when we arrived.
+They waited until we arrived and then they had lunch. - 4a She was making a film about a group of students.